SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="--hexview---hexview">--hexview, --HEXVIEW</a>

-Displays a Hexviewer for each File passed in.
+Displays a Hex View for each File passed in.
-Special Characters like NewLine or BackSpace will be displayed as specific readable Chars if the Font and the Encoding do support that Behaviour.
+Special Characters like Newline or Backspace will be displayed as specific readable Chars if the Font and the Encoding do support that Behaviour.
-When using the uppercase Variant of this Parameter (--HEXVIEW) the hexadecimal Numbers within the Hexviewer will also be uppercase.
+When using the Uppercase Variant of this Parameter (--HEXVIEW) the hexadecimal Numbers within the Hex View will also be Uppercase.

 ```console
 > catw test.txt --hexview